vinicius-gandini/vinicius-gandini/README.md

 ### Welcome to my world :earth_americas: :computer: :guitar:

-I'm 20 years old and i'm studying to be a fullstack developer, targetting technologies like Node.JS, React and React Native.
+I'm 21 years old and i'm studying to be a fullstack developer.
 Well, i'm just a guy who like development and want to work full time with it.
-Actually i divide my time with job and university and in the spare time i study Front-End technologies, like React with Styled Components, Back-End with Node.JS and others useful frameworks, like React Native.
+Actually i divide my time with job and university and in the spare time i study NextJS and NestJS.

+My knowledges includes Javascript with Typescript, Node.JS, ReactJS and React Native (both with Styled Components), SQL (Postgres, SQL Server and MySQL), NoSQL (MongoDB), Docker and Git.
+In addition, i know about DDD and TDD concepts.

-Go to code and don't forget to start the background music :musical_note:
+So let's go to code and don't forget to start the background music :musical_note:

 ![Vinicius's Stats](https://github-readme-stats.vercel.app/api?username=vinicius-gandini&show_icons=true&theme=tokyonight)